 corporate rights, corporate constitutional rights, corporate theory, corporate personhood, derivative rights, business associations, Dartmouth College, Santa Clara, Citizens United, Hobby Lobby

 Blair, Margaret M. and Pollman, Elizabeth, "The Derivative Nature of Corporate Constitutional Rights" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2559.